 New to Medicare?
 Understanding Your Medicare Benefits

 If you’re already receiving Social Security, then you’ll be automatically enrolled in this federal health program.
-If you aren’t already taking SS, you’ll need to enroll yourself.
+If you aren’t already taking Social Security, you’ll need to enroll yourself.

 Traditional Medicare and Original Medicare are the same things, you’ll notice them used interchangeably throughout your research.